Welcome to Red Pandas webpage

 PE is on a Tuesday.
 Children will need a plain white t-shirt, plain black or grey shorts or tracksuit bottoms, and plimsolls or trainers.
 Please leave their P.E. kit in school when possible because P.E. times may sometimes change.
 Please write your child's name in all their kit!

-Our Topic this term is France.
+Our Topic this term is Stone-Age to Iron-Age.